me-foundation/open_creator_protocol/docs/docs/01-open-creator-protocol/00-overview.md

   Protocol.

 OCP NFTs are based on `spl-managed-token`, `spl-token`, and `token metadata` programs.
-By definition, it's the same implementation of all the NFTs on solana:

 - Token Mint (supply = 1, decimals = 0)
 - Token Account
 - Token Metadata

+By definition, it's the same implementation of all the NFTs on solana.
+Everything is the same including interacting with wallets (except "transfer", that users can use ME profile page to send tokens including OCP NFTs), run token gated content, and prove token ownerships exactly like the normal Normal NFTs.

 :::note **What about Metaplex?**
 We intend to support Metaplex’s MIP-1 when it goes live in Q4 2022.
 MIP-1 will offer a